nathanael-fijalkow/TheoretiCS_doc/editors-in-chief.md

 Once this process is finished, the editors can propose a decision.
 For phase 2, this is: propose to accept, propose to reject, ask for minor revisions, or ask for major revisions.

-Revision requests are dealt with directly by the editors, without intervention from the Editors-in-chief.
+Revision requests are dealt with directly by the editors, without intervention from the editors-in-chief.

 Once the editors have proposed a final verdict (acceptance or rejection), a weekly digest will invite all editors to comment on the article.
 Once this period has elapsed, the editors